Nizuii/Working-Of-Web/Web-Site-Browser.md

    - Supports database interaction for dynamic content.
    - Easier to update, as changes can be applied globally without altering individual pages.
    Preferred for websites requiring frequent updates or user interaction eg E-commerce.

+## What is a web browser?

+**Web Browser** is an application software that allows users to access, search and view information on the web by communicating with the web servers.
+It enables smooth navigation of websites by retrieving and displaying online content in an interactive format.